abrignoni/iLEAPP/admin/docs/module_updates.md

 4. Making it easier to add new output types in the future

 By focusing modules on data extraction and processing, we improve code readability and maintainability while allowing for more flexible and extensible output generation.

+## Important Notes

+- The key in the `__artifacts_v2__` dictionary must exactly match the name of the function that processes the artifact.
+- The `artifact_processor` decorator now automatically retrieves the artifact information from the function's globals or the module's `__artifacts_v2__` dictionary.
+- The main function should focus solely on data extraction and processing, returning the data for the artifact processor to handle output generation.

+These changes ensure that the artifact information is correctly associated with the processing function and that the output generation is handled consistently across all artifacts.